gmertes/vscode-remote-hpc/README.md

 ## Setup

-Git clone the repo on the HPC (replace `HPC-LOGIN` with your own) and run the installer.
+Git clone the repo on the HPC login node (replace `HPC-LOGIN` with your own) and run the installer.

 ```shell
 ssh HPC-LOGIN